Can an immigrant receive a green card through marriage if a spouse is abusive and refuses to help file proper immigration petitions?

 Luckily, US Congress acted to help immigrants who found themselves in this unfortunate situation.

 An immigrant may self-petition US immigration services to receive a green card.
 The abusive spouse will not know about the self-petition for a green card, and the immigrant does not need help in this process from the abuser.
 There is no filing fee to pay.

 In order to obtain a green card by self-petitioning as an abused (battered) spouse, the immigrant should show the following:

 If the immigrant divorces the abusive spouse AFTER self-petitioning as an abused (battered) spouse, it will not be a basis for denial or revocation of an approved petition.
 Remarriage will also not affect the petition.

 It is important to submit evidence showing that abuse actually took place during the marriage.
 Hospital or medical records, restraining orders, abusive spouse’s criminal records, psychiatric records, social worker records, and witness declarations are examples of evidence that may be included with the petition.

 More information about:

 If you find yourself in a marriage with an abusive spouse, there are ways to stay legally in this country and obtain a green card.
 Our office can help petition immigration services for green cards due to an abusive spouse.
-Call us today 415-240-0083.
+Book a consultation with us today.